Skip to Content

 Soda is Included on The Pool Deck

-On Disney cruises soda and tea & coffee are available in the buffet and on the pool deck free of charge.
-If you order a soda from a bar it’ll cost you money, so I made good use of it and I drink a lot of soda and we grabbed one to start exploring the ship.
+If you order a soda from a bar, it’ll cost you money, so I made good use of the free soda outlets and drank a lot of soda!
+We grabbed one to start exploring the ship.

 disney magic soda included on pool deck

-On the top deck there is a swimming pool, waterslides, sports court and lots of seating.
+On the top deck, there is a swimming pool, waterslides, sports court and lots of seating.

-I was a bit worried that I would be totally overwhelmed by this Disney cruise.
 When I cruise I usually cruise to relax.
-I don’t have any children myself but I decided to embrace all things Disney, I was only cruising for 3 nights but I don’t really think I understood at that point what I was actually getting myself into.
+I don’t have any children myself, but I decided to embrace all things Disney.
+I was only cruising for three nights, but I don’t really think I understood at that point what I was actually getting myself into.

-We Went in Search of Food (Of Course)
+We Went in Search of Food

-One of the most important things about cruising for me, is eating and by the time we got onboard we were pretty hungry.
-We headed to the buffet but it was closing so we decided to grab a hotdog and fries from the poolside grill.
+We headed to the buffet, but it was closing, so we decided to grab a hotdog and fries from the poolside grill.

 disney magic buffet food